 With a warm winter here and a very cold winter in Europe, we’re on the roller coaster of climate change.
 Arguing about it is pointless now.
 Ready or not, we’re already coping with the new normal.

 (Cutleaf toothwort photo by Dianne Machesney.
-Ohio buckeye leaves by Kate St. John.
+Yellow buckeye leaves by Kate St. John.
 Dorothy panting at her nest on 20 March 2012 from the National Aviary falconcam at Univ of Pittsburgh)